Dan Sullivan (U.S. senator): Judiciary

 In 2016, Sullivan defended the Republican refusal to hold a hearing for President Barack Obama's Supreme Court nominee, Merrick Garland, on the basis that the nomination was made "in the midst of an important national election."
 Sullivan said it was not "about the individual, it's about the principle" and "Alaskans deserve to have a voice in that direction through their vote, and we will ensure that they have one."
 In October 2020, in the last few weeks before the 2020 presidential election, Sullivan defended Trump's decision to nominate a Supreme Court justice—saying he was "well within his constitutional authority"—and voted to confirm the nominee, Amy Coney Barrett.

-Missile defense system
+In 2017, Sullivan voted to confirm Trump's Supreme Court nominee Neil Gorsuch.
+In 2018, he voted to confirm Trump's Supreme Court nominee Brett Kavanaugh.
+In 2022, he voted not to confirm President Biden's Supreme Court nominee Ketanji Brown Jackson.

+National security

 In 2017, after North Korean leader Kim Jong-un threatened the United States with an intercontinental ballistic missile (ICBM) strike and conducted an ICBM test in which its missile landed about 200 mi off the coast of Japan, Sullivan called for improvements to the U.S. missile defense system.